dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 This document looks at some of the issues related to F# component design and coding.
 A component can mean any of the following:

-* A layer in your an F# project which has external consumers within that project
+* A layer in your F# project that has external consumers within that project
 * A library intended for consumption by F# code across assembly boundaries
 * A library intended for consumption by any .NET language across assembly boundaries
-* A library intended for distribution via a package manager, such as [NuGet](https://nuget.org)
+* A library intended for distribution via a package repository, such as [NuGet](https://nuget.org)

 Techniques described in this article follow the [Five principles of good F# code](index.md#five-principles-of-good-f-code), and thus utilize both functional and object programming as appropriate.